kevinbcarpenter/almost-always-vector/README.md

 # Almost Always Vector?
 - Alternative titles
-    - Intuition from your compiler and tools.
-    - Your tools provide intuition!
-    - Tooling intuition to be a better developer
+    - Vector Velcro, Why Vector Sticks Around
+    - Vector Virtuoso: The Ins and Outs of std::vector

 ## Submission Details
-**Tags**: standard library, vector, cpp17, cpp20, cpp23 <br />
+**Tags**: standard library, vector, containers, data structures, cpp17, cpp20, cpp23 <br />
 **Session Type**: Back to Basic<br />
 **Level**: Beginner<br />
 **Audience**: application developers, students<br />
 **Session Material**: slides, example code  <br />

 ## Abstract
-Over the years the tools we use to develop have improved significantly.
-It used to be the compiler that could barely tell us we were missing a semicolon, now it will tell us the exact location.
-The results from compilers have improved but are we doing all we can with them?
-Do you always understand what they are saying?

-In this talk we will review the improvements by reading their output.
-We will look at the common tools we use every day in our compilers and static analysis and work through some of the common and edge case errors.
-We will pull apart items that are either code specific or linker specific and how to tell the difference.
-Then we will look at static analysis and learn how we can use these tools to improve our development process.

-We will use a cross platform (Windows, Mac, Linux) project to explore best practices for settings regarding warnings, errors, static analysis and how to make the best use of them.
-Understand some of the trickier items and how to improve our use overall.

-Join us in this talk where we will learn to make better use of the tools, by building our intuiton.
+Are you a fresh face in the world of C++ development, or perhaps you've got a bit of experience under your belt?
+Have you ever stopped to marvel at just how often std::vector pops up?
+It's a thing of beauty, a structure you can just keep piling data into, effortlessly sort, search, insert, and delete from.
+But do you know the price you pay for all this convenience?
+What about when you need to expand the structure?
+Or when you're on the hunt for something specific?
+Ever dabbled with custom predicates to dynamically tweak your data?
+With a plethora of data structures at our disposal in the standard library, it's a head-scratcher why std::vector seems to steal the show.

+Join this talk to unravel the mystery behind why we almost always opt for std::vector, and learn how to wield it with maximum efficiency.

 ## Outline
-- The Basics
-    - Where did Vector come from?
-        - Arrays
-        - Cost of fixed length arrays
-            - Resizing
-            - Memory reallocation
-- basics
-    - initializing
-    - accessing elements
-    - adding and removing elements.
-- memory & allocators
-    - capacity vs size
-    - when reallocation happens and the cost
-    - custom allocators
-    - performance examples
-- iterators
-    - the beginning and ending
-    - types of iterators
-    - understanding iterators
-    - how it works with ranged for loops
-    - custom iterators
-- algorithms
-    - sorting and searching
-        - why it matters
-    - comparators and predicates
-    - manipulating and changing the vector
-    - invariants and invalidated
-        - multithreading madness
-- why almost always vector
-    - practical
-    - performance
-    - versatility
-    - efficiency

-Choosing std::vector over other containers in the C++ standard library often makes sense due to its versatility and performance characteristics.
-Here are some key reasons why std::vector is a popular choice:

-Dynamic Size: Unlike arrays, std::vector can resize itself dynamically, allowing you to add or remove elements efficiently.
-This flexibility is essential in many scenarios where the size of the data is not known in advance.
-Contiguous Memory: std::vector stores its elements in contiguous memory, making it efficient for iterating over elements and often providing better cache locality compared to other containers like std::list.
-Random Access: std::vector provides fast random access to its elements using indices, similar to arrays.
-This makes it suitable for scenarios where direct access to elements is required.
-Efficient Element Access: Accessing elements in a std::vector is typically faster than accessing elements in containers like std::list, which have more complex internal structures.
-Wide Support and Familiarity: std::vector is a widely used and well-understood container, making it easier for other developers to understand and maintain your code.
-Compatible with Algorithms: std::vector works seamlessly with standard algorithms and other components of the standard library, allowing you to write expressive and efficient code.
-While std::vector is a versatile container, it may not always be the best choice depending on the specific requirements of your application.
-Other containers like std::list, std::deque, or std::array may be more suitable in certain scenarios.
+- Introduction (3 minutes)
+    - Brief overview of the talk's structure and goals.
+- The Basics (5 minutes)
+    - Discuss the origins of std::vector from arrays.
+    - Highlight the limitations of fixed-length arrays and the advantages of std::vector.
+    - Demonstrate basic operations like initialization, element access, and adding/removing elements.
+- Memory Management and Allocators (7 minutes)
+    -  Explain the concepts of capacity and size.
+    - Discuss how and when reallocation happens, comparing it to fixed-length arrays.
+    - Introduce custom allocators and their potential benefits.
+- Iterators (15 minutes)
+    - Explain the purpose and types of iterators.
+    - Demonstrate iterator usage for iterating over a vector.
+    - Discuss how iterators work with ranged for loops and introduce the concept of custom iterators.
+- Algorithms (15 minutes)
+    - Showcase common algorithms like sorting and searching and their importance.
+    - Explain how to use comparators and predicates with algorithms.
+    - Discuss how to manipulate and change the vector using algorithms.
+    - Mention the importance of invariants and how operations can invalidate iterators, especially in multithreaded environments.
+- Comparing with Other Containers (10 minutes)
+    - Contrast std::vector with other containers like std::queue, std::map, and std::list.
+    - Discuss the trade-offs between sequential and random access containers.
+- Why Almost Always Vector (3 minutes)
+    - Summarize the efficiency, practicality, versatility, and of using std::vector.